RuddN/FinalProjectTM/README.md

 ## Acknowledgments
 * Credit to the Flappy Bird game for the tube and bird graphics used
 * Thanks to Virinch and Miles for their help debugging parts of the code. c:

+Also...
+Thanks Dr. R for teaching me to code!
+This class has been a blast, and I've greatly enjoyed the material.
+A lot of that is because of your teaching style and the format of classes.
+This last project was a great way to finish off the year, and since I didn't get to say it today, thanks for everything and have a great summer. ~Nyah